eclipse-pass/pass-support/pass-nihms-loader/nihms-token-refresh/README.md

-# NIHMS API Token Refresher
+# NIHMS API Token Refresh

 The NIHMS harvester process requires an Authentication token.
 This token is available from the PACM utils page and is valid for three months.
 There is currently no API available to refresh the token.
-This small TestCafe script logs into the PACM utils page using th ERA Commons login option, clicks on the API Token link, and writes the new token to a file named in the `NIHMS_OUTFILE` environment variable.
+This TestCafe script logs into the PACM utils page using th ERA Commons login option, clicks on the API Token link, and writes the new token to a file named in the `NIHMS_OUTFILE` environment variable.

-In order to run the token refresher, do the following:
+In order to run the token refresh RPA, do the following:

 - Install NodeJS version 20 or higher: https://nodejs.org/en/learn/getting-started/how-to-install-nodejs